What is Asset-Based Lending?

 Asset-Based Lending (ABL) is a flexible credit line that lets you borrow against your company's assets like accounts receivable, inventory, equipment, and real estate.
 Instead of focusing heavily on credit history, ABL lenders evaluate the value of your collateral.

-| Cost | Prime + 1.5% to Prime + 5% |
+| Cost of Capital | Cost of capital: Prime + 1–5%+ |

-| Funding Timeline | 10-20 business days |
+| Funding Timeline | Funding timeline: 6–8 weeks |

 | Best For | Fast-growing companies with strong assets, Companies with inconsistent cash flow, Acquisitions and expansion, Debt restructuring, Managing cash flow during growth periods |